nunofachada/micompr/README.md

 ```R
 devtools::install_github("fakenmc/micompr")
 ```
-The package has been submitted to [CRAN] and, if accepted, will be installable via the following instruction:
+A stable version of the package is available on [CRAN] and can be installed with the following instruction:

 ```R
 install.packages("micompr")